 Trump “has been open about his willingness to usher in a new chapter” in U.S.-Russia relations, depending on “Russia acting as a responsible stakeholder in the international system.”
 He also questioned the effectiveness of U.S. sanctions on Russia.
 The Post also noted he forwarded the article to “a Russian woman with whom he had been corresponding during the campaign.”

-- Emails described to The Washington Post said he wanted to connect another Trump aide, Boris Epshteyn, with Sergei Millian of the Russian American Chamber of Commerce.
-Millian was later identified as a major source for Christopher Steele, the author of the Trump dossier.
-Millian has denied this claim. wrote
+- Emails described to The Washington Post said Papadopoulos wrote he wanted to connect another Trump aide, Boris Epshteyn, with Sergei Millian of the Russian American Chamber of Commerce.

 Sept.
-26:leaves the campaign; Trump discounts reports that Russia was behind the DNC hack at the first presidential debate
+26: Page leaves the campaign; Trump discounts reports that Russia was behind the DNC hack at the first presidential debate

-- Yahoo News article alleges he met privately with Igor Sechin, the head of state-owned Russian oil giant Rosneft, and other Russian officials during his visit to Moscow.
+- Page leaves the campaign after a Yahoo News article alleges he met privately with Igor Sechin, the head of state-owned Russian oil giant Rosneft, and other Russian officials during his visit to Moscow.
 He denies meeting “any of those guys” and called the accusations “complete garbage.”
-After investigators determined Page was no longer part of the campaign, they obtain a FISA warrant targeting his communications.
-To do this, the FBI and the Justice Department convince a Foreign Intelligence Surveillance Court judge that there was probable cause to believe Page was acting as an agent of a foreign power.
-Any FISA application has to be approved at the highest levels of the Justice Department and the FBI. leaves the campaign after a

 - Trump publicly disregards reports of Russian involvement with the DNC hack during the first presidential debate: “I don’t think anybody knows it was Russia that broke into the DNC.
 She’s saying Russia, Russia, Russia, but I don’t — maybe it was.
 I mean, it could be Russia, but it could also be China.
 It could also be lots of other people.
 It also could be somebody sitting on their bed that weighs 400 pounds, okay?”